bouwe77/temba/README.md

 Any valid formatted JSON is accepted and stored.
 If you want to validate or even change the JSON in the request bodies, check out [JSON Schema request body validation](#json-schema-request-body-validation) and the [`requestInterceptor`](#request-validation-or-mutation).

 IDs are auto generated when creating resources.

-IDs in the JSON request body are always ignored.
+Providing IDs in the request body of `POST`, `PUT`, or `PATCH` requests is not allowed and will return a `400 Bad Request` response.
+The same applies to adding an ID in a `POST` request URL, or omitting an ID in a `PUT` or `PATCH` request URL.

 ## Usage